andrewtcrooks/deadwood-game/README.md

 ```

 This will run all tests and generate a report in `build/reports/tests/test/index.html`.
 You can open this file in a web browser to view the test results.

+## Current issues

+With the addition of IntegerProperty to replace the primitve int type into the Player class, the Gson library's ability to save and load the player data has been compromised.
+As such, the CLI version's ability to load and save the game has been compromised.
+There is no expectation that this feature will be fixed in the future as there is no demand for it.

 ## Additional Information